Greater-Wellington-Regional-Council/Environmental-Outcomes-Platform/docs-site/src/markdown-pages/index.md

 ### Geospatial Analysis Data

-While similar to Geospatial context data, data for geospatial analysis is specifically used to be combined with environmental observations to enable the identification of spatial patterns, trends, and hotspots, as well as the generation of predictive models and scenarios.
+While similar to Geospatial context data, Geospatial Analysis Data can be combined with environmental observations to identify trends and in generate predictive models.

-For a example, how does the water quality at a site in a river impact the quality in the water downstream.
-This requires combining the point water quailty observations with a river network graph to model the downstream flow.
+For a example, using a river network graph to model downstream flow, combined with observations at a river site would help determine the how water quality at the river site impacts downstream water quality.

 This information may include: